paragonie/paseto/docs/RFC/paseto.md

 version.purpose.payload.footer
 ~~~

+If no footer is provided, implementations **SHOULD NOT** append a trailing
+period to each payload.

 The **version** is a string that represents the current version of the
 protocol.
 Currently, two versions are specified, which each possess
 their own ciphersuites.
 Accepted values: **v1**, **v2**.